 Hawthorn – amazing medicine for the heart

 Studies developed in animals and humans have confirmed the popular belief that hawthorn is a miraculous natural remedy in treating cardiovascular diseases.
 The plant aims at growing the blood flux inside the coronary arteries while at the same time improving blood circulation.
-It also grows the oxygenation of the muscular, cardiac cells, while helping regulate arterial tension and cholesterol levels.
+It also grows the oxygenation of the muscular, cardiac cells, while helping regulate blood pressure and cholesterol levels.

 Hawthorn successfully treats arterial hypertension, hypotension, or an abnormal heart rate.